 Special Considerations for Goldfish and Axolotls

 Technically, it’s possible to keep Axolotls and Goldfish together.
-Both of these species are quite peaceful and prefer cool waters.
-Even so, it’s not such an excellent idea to do so because of the following reasons:
+Both of these species are quite peaceful and prefer cool water.
+Even so, it’s not such an excellent idea to keep them together because of the following reasons:

 In as much as both of these species thrive in cold waters, their ideal temperature range is different.
 Axolotls do well in water temperatures ranging from 60 °F to 64 °F, while goldfish can’t flourish in water that’s below 65 °F. In too cold waters, goldfish tend to stop eating before hibernating or dying.
 They can also become lethargic.